evocn/evocn.github.io/content/thoughts/reviews.md

 ---
 ## The Hunchback of Notre Dame

 This is my new favorite Disney animated film.
 So simple, so barebones, but the lightning pace makes everything fresh, the characters keep you involved, and the musical sequences are the best in any of these films.

-I'm still a huge Alan Mencken fan.
+I'm still a huge Alan Menken fan.
 This time, not for his melodies (they're okay), but for the orchestration and the punch he brings to every moment.

 -1 for the gargoyles.
 I'm still of the opinion that all of these films would be strictly better if you removed the comic sidekicks.
 No Mushu in Mulan, no raccoon in Pocahontas, no Danny Devito in Hercules, etc.

 9/10